ClickHouse/clickhouse-docs/docs/en/integrations/data-ingestion/data-formats/json.md

 └───────────────┴──────────────────────┴────────────┴──────┘
 ```

-This way, we can flatten nested JSON objects or use some nested values to save them as separate columns.
+This way we can flatten nested JSON objects or use some nested values to save them as separate columns.

 ### Skipping unknown columns